 MPA 685 Negotiations and Conflict Management

 This course is an introduction to the theory and practice of interpersonal bargaining.
-The course will examines types of bargaining strategies, planning for negotiations, how to handle negotiation breakdowns, communications, power, persuasion, and ethics in negotiations, as well as international dimensions of bargaining.
+The course will examine types of bargaining strategies, planning for negotiations, how to handle negotiation breakdowns, communications, power, persuasion, and ethics in negotiations, as well as international dimensions of bargaining.
 The pedagogical approach will largely be through experiential learning exercises based on weekly readings.
-Evaluations of student efforts will be based upon self-reflections, self-assessment, and personal portfolio construction, as well as in-class performance in negotiation sessions and debriefing discussions.
+Evaluations of student efforts will be based upon self-reflection, self-assessment, and personal portfolio construction, as well as in-class performance in negotiation sessions and debriefing discussions.

 MPA 688 Ethical Management of Organizations

 This course will introduce students to the basic concepts of ethics.
-Students will examine ethical frameworks as they relate to busi- ness, the environment, the consumer, and the individual with an organization.
-Students will learn to apply these frameworks using moral decision-making techniques to real world case studies.
+Students will examine ethical frameworks as they relate to business, the environment, the consumer, and the individual with an organization.
+Students will learn to apply these frameworks using moral decision-making techniques to real-world case studies.
 The class will offer students practical tools to help them recognize and address challenging ethical decisions.

 Contact Marist today to learn more about enrolling in the Master's in Public Administration degree.
 All MPA courses are available through our 100% online curriculum, allowing graduate students to earn their degree through a flexible schedule.

 COMI 505 Public Relations Management

 This course will give students a thorough understanding of public relations as a strategic management function.
 Students will explore various communication theories, trends/issues and practice areas with a special emphasis on the role of public relations in the integrated marketing communication process.
 In addition, they will gain real-life experience developing a comprehensive public relations plan that meets specific business and communication needs.

 COMG 600 Organizational Management